MiamiOH-CSE274/Interactive-Debugging/README.md

 Fix the bug by deleting the stray semi-colon.
 Then, re-build and re-run the program, to generate a new triangle.html.
 Look at it, and see how it looks.

 * 7.a) What problems were fixed in the preceding steps?
 What errors can we see now?

- All the werid looking characters that look like 'I' are gone.
+ All the weird looking characters that look like 'I' are gone.
 Instead, all those weird charcaters are replaced with white space characters.
 The '8' characters are not arranged as a triangle.
 Instead, they are arranged as several lines.
 Step 8
 ------
 Well, the weird characters are gone.
 Now there are only spaces and 8s, so that is good … but now we can see that what is getting printed out is not very triangle-like.
 In fact, did you notice that each row just contains repeats of the same character?
 Some rows have 8s, some have spaces, but it seems like there are not any rows that contain a mix.